ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   group_operations
-    Whether the user should has the group\-OPERATIONS attribute for the connection.
+    Whether the user should has the group-OPERATIONS attribute for the connection.

-    Allows the user to perform maintenance operations on RACF\-protected data sets and resources within the scope of the group
+    Allows the user to perform maintenance operations on RACF-protected data sets and resources within the scope of the group

     | **required**: False
     | **type**: bool